- The larvae are cream-colored, legless, and 1/3 inch long. They cause plant damage.

 - A single larva can damage several plants.

-- Where this insect has been a problem, use floating row cover to prevent adult flies from depositing eggs.
+- Where this insect has been a problem, use row cover to prevent adult flies from depositing eggs.

 - Pull and destroy affected plants.